usgs/wdfn-blog/content/fileOptions.md

 What is in the data frame is not important to this analysis.
 Keep in mind your own personal "biggish" data frame and your hardware might have different results.

 Let's start by loading the whole file into memory.
-The columns are a mix of factors, characters, numerics, dates, and logicals.
+The columns are a mix of factors, characters, numerics, requested\_dates, and logicals.

 ``` r
 biggish <- readRDS("test.rds")